NindiaEka/VTrack/README.md

 Enable line crossing by adding `linecross` to `feature` and providing `lines` in [config.yaml](config.yaml).
 Coordinates can be normalized (0-1) or pixel-based.
 The feature uses tracking IDs from ByteTrack to avoid double counting.

+**Logic Assumption**: A crossing event is triggered when a tracked object's relative position to a defined line changes sign between consecutive frames.
+The object's center point is used as its spatial anchor.
+Each track ID is monitored persistently to prevent duplicate event counting.

 Notes:
 - `direction` and `orientation` are optional; if not set, they are `null` in the summary.
 - `bidirectional` defaults to `true` when omitted.